bofh69/nfc2klipper/README.md

 server's page, click on the "Set in Spoolman" button for the spool that's loaded.

 That way the tag will be connected to that spool without having to change its data.
-It will also make the spool connected in FilaMan.

 ### SPOOL & FILAMENT in tags